bartongroup/RATS/README.md

 ### Differential Transcript Usage

-A typical command to call DTU from bootstrapped quantifications looks like this:
+A minimal command to call DTU from bootstrapped quantifications looks like this:

 `results <- call_DTU(annot= my_identifiers_table, boot_data_A= my_list_of_tables_A, boot_data_B= my_list_of_tables_B)`